NicholasJV/three-socks-stream/README.md

 If all of the above worked, you should see that block-like-device-shaped-thing start to dance and move along with the movements of your mobile device!

 **Also, fun sidenote:**  Technically this may work on your laptop with just two different browser windows... because some laptops have an orientation sensor!
 Who woulda thunk it?
-(I've only tested with a MacBook Pro, and it works, though as you'd imagine, it is less smooth than the one in a mobile device as.)
+(I've only tested with a MacBook Pro, and it works, though as you'd imagine the movement isn't as smooth as when you use a mobile device.)

 -----
 #### Now, go fork and use it to make something cooler-looking!